So you want to learn how to start freelance writing?

 Here’s a sample of one of my pitches when I was a rookie writer cranking out cold pitch emails.
 This ended up landing me one of my first clients and boosted my confidence big time.

-Job boards or freelance marketplaces are another great (and free) way to land clients.
-Plus, they don’t cost you money like Upwork (more on. that coming up).
+Job boards or freelance marketplaces are another great (and free) way to get paid gigs.

 Freelance marketplaces usually get paid by employers or take a fraction of the amount from your payment.

 They are a slight upgrade from content mills.
-You get to choose what type of work and the amount of money you want to earn.
+You get to choose what type of work and the amount of income you want to earn.

 Overall, there is a lot more control with freelance marketplaces than content mills.